-“Many of our healthcare clients use a mixture of Nextech and HubSpot.
-They use HubSpot Marketing Hub and Sales Hub for the acquisition of new patients, but once someone becomes a customer/patient, they are moved over to Nextech for appointment reminders, patient information, medical records, etc. The challenge, of course, is you don't have one system for everything, but this compromise has allowed our digitally savvy clients to leverage best-of-breed tech for new patient acquisition, and they have been pleased with the results.” –Jen Spencer, VP of Sales and Marketing, SmartBug®
+Many of our healthcare clients use a mixture of Nextech and HubSpot.
+They use HubSpot Marketing Hub and Sales Hub for the acquisition of new patients, but once someone becomes a customer/patient, they are moved over to Nextech for appointment reminders, patient information, medical records, etc. The challenge, of course, is you don't have one system for everything, but this compromise has allowed our digitally savvy clients to leverage best-of-breed tech for new patient acquisition, and they have been pleased with the results.

-Not only can you ensure that you are HIPAA compliant by using multiple platforms for different contacts, but you can also take advantage of the unique features of each digital platform and control the information that you collect from individuals and store.
+Not only can you ensure that you are HIPAA compliant by using multiple platforms for different contacts, but you can also take advantage of the unique features of each digital platform and control the information you collect from individuals and store.

-Many healthcare organizations use HubSpot for their ongoing marketing and sales communications and are quite successful with their process and inbound marketing program.
+Many healthcare organizations use HubSpot for their ongoing marketing and sales communications and are quite successful with their process and digital marketing program.
 As a friendly reminder, you should always follow the advice provided by your legal counsel to ensure you are HIPAA compliant.